WolfTech-Innovations/AlphaBIO/README.md

 If you'd like to contribute to this project, please fork this repository, make changes, and submit a pull request!

 #### License:
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL License.

 ---